-The second type is called Type II or non-insulin-dependent diabetes mellitus.
-People affected by this type are usually over the age of forty.
-Type II is often controlled with diet alone or diet and oral medications that lower the glucose level.
-High levels of glucose in the blood can damage many organ systems, including the eye.
+People with Type II diabetes are usually over the age of 40.
 The cause of diabetes mellitus is not completely known.
 Genetic, environmental, autoimmune and infectious components may play a role in its development.
+Type II is often controlled with diet and/or oral medications that lower the glucose level.
+High levels of glucose in the blood can damage many organ systems, including the eye.

 Diabetic Eye Disease

 Diabetes can affect vision in many ways.

 High glucose levels can cause a temporary change in the shape of the lens, which impacts the focus of light on the retina.
 This can cause vision to fluctuate.

 Cataract formation is another common cause of visual impairment in diabetic patients.
 Cataracts are opacities that develop in the normally clear lens.

 Twenty percent of patients will develop diabetic retinopathy.
 The retina is a layer of cells in the back of the eye.
 It functions like the film in a camera to capture what you are seeing, so that it can be transmitted to the brain.
 There are two main types of diabetic retinopathy.